medined/perl-5-by-example/perl_5_by_example/debugging.md

 to perform a small bit of magic, like this
 <P><B><PRE>perl -d -e "1;"</PRE></B>to start debugger without any program.
 I say that
 this is a bit of magic because you haven't read about all the different command-line options available for the Perl interpreter.
-You see them all in Chapter 17, "<A href="ch17.htm">Command-line Options</A>."
+You see them all in [](./cli.md).
 The <TT>-e</TT> option tells Perl to execute a single Perl statement.
 In this case the statement is <TT>1;</TT>, which basically means do nothing.
 It does, however, stop the interpreter from looking for the name of a script file on the command line.